TIBCOSoftware/snappydata/docs/best_practices/memory_management.md

 Spark and SnappyData also need room for execution.
 This includes memory for sorting, joining data sets, spark execution, application managed objects (e.g. a UDF allocating memory), etc. Most of these allocations will automatically overflow to disk.
 But, we strongly recommend allocating at least 5GB per DataServer/lead node for production systems that will run large scale analytic queries.
 (TODO: get more specific ??)

 SnappyData uses JVM heap memory for most of its allocations.
 Only column tables can use off-heap storage (if configured).
-We suggest going throught the following options and configuring them appropriately based on the sizing estimates from above.
+We suggest going through the following options and configuring them appropriately based on the sizing estimates from above.

 ## SnappyData Heap Memory
 You can set the following heap memory configuration parameters: